tchase56/vscode_demo/README.md

     * Download the SQLite extension in VSCode
     * command+shift+p search and select "Developer: Reload Window"
     * Open sql/mysql.sql
-    * If another db (anything other than SQLite) is selected in the bottom right of VSCode you may need to click that and select SQLite
+    * In the bottom right of VSCode you may need to clickand select SQLite and mydb.db

 ![Screenshot](images/sqlite_select.png)

 2. Create a table in the SQLite DB
     * Create the table by selecting the first command in mysql.sql, right click, and select "Run Selected Query"
-        * It will prompt you to choose a DB
+        * It may prompt you to choose a DB
-            * Choose the db from the repo "mydb.db"
+            * If so choose the db from the repo "mydb.db"
         * This creates an empty table named "example_table" in the SQLite DB
     * Populate the table by selecting the second command in mysql.sql, right click and select "Run Selected Query"
 3. Query the table we created